swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 ### Objective-C metadata generation

-When Swift generates metadata for an `@implementation extension`, it will generate metadata that matches what clang would have generated for a similar `@implementation`.
+When Swift generates metadata for an `@objc @implementation extension`, it will generate metadata that matches what clang would have generated for a similar `@implementation`.
 That is:

 * `@objc` members will only have Objective-C metadata, not Swift metadata. (`final` members may require Swift metadata.)
-* If the extension is for the main class interface, it will generate complete Objective-C class metadata with an ivar for each Objective-C-compatible stored property, and without setting the Swift bit or using any features incompatible with clang subclasses or categories.
+* If the extension is for the main class interface, it will generate complete Objective-C class metadata with an ivar for each stored property, and without setting the Swift bit or using any features incompatible with clang subclasses or categories.

 ## Source compatibility

-This change is additive and doesn't affect existing code.
-Replacing an Objective-C `@implementation` declaration with a Swift `@implementation extension` is invisible to the library's Objective-C and Swift clients, so it should not be source-breaking unless the implementations have observable behavior differences.
+These changes is additive and doesn't affect existing code.
+Replacing an Objective-C `@implementation` declaration with a Swift `@objc @implementation extension` is invisible to the library's Objective-C and Swift clients, so it should not be source-breaking unless the implementations have observable behavior differences.

+Previous versions of Swift have accepted the `@objc(CustomName) extension` syntax and simply ignored the custom name, so merely adding a custom category name won't break source compatibility.

 ## Effect on ABI stability